agilestacks/stack-apps/apps/python-flask/README.md

   --install-extension "xrc-inc.jsonnet-formatter"
 ```

-2. Open VS Code
+2. Open VS Code from the application directory

 ```
 $ code -n .
 ```

-## VS Code and Skaffold
+## Setup VS Code and Skaffold

-With the local development environment configured, you’re ready to launch your application.
-Typically, you’d have to perform several tedious and error-prone tasks to build Docker containers and create Kubernetes configuratin files.
-Once the application launches, every time you make a code change you’ll want to preview it locally before deployment.
+With the local development environment configured, you’re now ready to launch your application.
+Typically, you’d have to perform several tedious and error-prone tasks to build Docker containers and create Kubernetes configuration files.
 Fortunately, Skaffold is the tool that automatically generates required Kubernetes manifests.
 Skaffold also watches for code changes, and once a change is detected, Skaffold automatically initiates the steps to build, push and deploy the new code to a Kubernetes cluster.

-In the previous section you were running `make -C ".hub" generate`.
-This command generated VS Code configuaration files that you can view in `/.vscode` directory.
-You have also installed all necessary VS Code (extensions)[.vscode/extensions.json].
-Perhaps the most important is the (Cloud Code)[https://cloud.google.com/code/docs/vscode/], an extension for Skaffold.
+In the previous section you have executed `make -C ".hub" generate`.
+TThis command has generated VS Code configuration files that you can view in `/.vscode` directory.
+You have also installed several VS Code (extensions)[.vscode/extensions.json].
+One of the extensions is the (Cloud Code)[https://cloud.google.com/code/docs/vscode/], which allows to integrate Skaffold with VS Code.

 ### Select a namespace for Skaffold
 <img src="docs/media/vscode-5.png" align="right" style="float: right;" alt="Active Namespace" width="309" height="247" />
  On the left side you should be able to see a tab with `<>` icon (Cloud Code).
 Please select it.
 Then you should be able to see a kubernetes cluster.
-Select a target namespace (right click on desired namespace) for the application (`default` should be good enough).
+Select a target namespace (right click on the desired namespace) for the application (`default` should be good enough).
 The target namespace for your application is configurable.
 Skaffold will deploy the app in the selected target namespace.

 Hint: To open Kubernetes Dashboard, select the cluster and `Right click >> Open Dashboard`